 Hazelnut tart crust

-- In a standing mixer, using the paddle attachment, beat the butter at medium speed for a minute.
-Then, beat in the sugar on medium high speed until the butter and sugar are light and fluffy and fully creamed together (about 6 minutes).
+In a stand mixer, using the paddle attachment, beat the butter at medium speed for a minute.
+Then, beat in the sugar on medium-high speed until the butter and sugar are light and fluffy and fully creamed together, about 6 minutes.
 Stop on occasion during this process to scrape down the sides.